VIRTUOSO

 Virtuoso facilitates rapid evaluation of the firmware application for the end product, which can be used as a training tool.
 Once the firmware application is complete and has been tested in the virtual device, the virtual device can be distributed to marketing teams or customers for evaluation and feedback.
 This can significantly streamline product development.
 The virtual device can be used as a deliverable in and of itself, a distributable deployment that can be shared to be used as a product training tool.
 The virtual device makes documentation easier, as screen captures from the virtual device can be used directly to provide exact visualization of product functionality.

 Unreal Engine is the engine and workflow of choice for modern high-end gaming and 3D visualization.
 Verismo is an adapter framework to allow an Unreal Engine game to be seamlessly integrated into a .NET application.
 With Verismo you can interface with any Unreal Engine game actor as a .NET class and hook that up to your virtual device.
 Using Verismo and Virtuoso together, you can create nearly photo-realistic, real-time scenes with your fully interactive product executing actual embedded code during the development process.
 Welcome to the future of embedded product development.
+Contact us for more details.

 Experienced managers of embedded systems programs understand that the most difficult aspect of embedded systems project planning is the logistics unique to embedded systems.
 An embedded systems design project involves a myriad of project schedule and logistical dependencies, and the complexities associated with managing these dependencies can have dramatic effects on product development costs and the return on investment of embedded design activities.

 Typically in an embedded systems project, a hardware team is responsible for designing the custom hardware for the application, and the firmware team is responsible for designing the firmware, which runs on the hardware.
-This tight coupling creates a large potential for unexpected increase in design costs, as firmware teams are forced to wait while the hardware design is finished, or debugged.
-Firmware application development can also be halted due to other logistical issues, such as unavailable third party hardware components.
+This tight coupling creates a large potential for unexpected increase in design costs, as firmware teams are forced to wait while the hardware design is finished or debugged.
+Firmware application development can also be halted due to other logistical issues, such as unavailable third-party hardware components.
 Another very common source of dramatically increased development expenditure is the logistical complexity of implementing and testing the business logic of a firmware application.
 For example, business logic may involve interaction with large equipment or remote areas such as oil rigs, which are not amenable to sitting neatly on a firmware developer’s desk.

 Another common logistical issue associated with embedded firmware development is associated with interaction complexity.
 For example, firmware running on an engine control unit (ECU), which is responsible for monitoring sensors and devices in a vehicle, has an extremely large number of use cases and scenarios.
 The requirement of having to physically connect an embedded system to an engine and develop a firmware application that interacts with the engine is an arduous logistical challenge to say the least.
 Particularly when the system must be manually manipulated to create the interaction conditions necessary to test the firmware application development.